-And with how much of a risk taker Charlie is (plus a newborn) I’m sure I’ll be asking myself that same question soon!
+And with how much of a risk taker our kiddo is, I’m sure I’ll be asking myself that same question soon!
 So I’ve teamed up with PhysicianOne Urgent Care centers to get some answers!

 I am not a medical professional and therefore do not give medical advice, I share what I have found in my research for informational purposes.
 For nonemergency situations, always contact your child’s doctor or after hours triage call lines to discuss symptoms for medical advice.
 If it is a medical emergency, please call 911.

 What is Urgent Care?

 Urgent Care provides treatment for urgent but non-life threatening emergencies or medical issues.
 It allows patients the ability to walk in and see a provider without an appointment and receive treatment for a wide variety of acute illnesses and injuries.

 PhysicianOne Urgent Care centers—located in Massachusetts, Connecticut, and New York—are a cost-effective alternative to emergency rooms as they provide treatment for all ages and are open during extended hours, making it an accessible option when primary care doctors and pediatricians are closed.